Experience. Quality. Reliability!

-RentaMac prides itself in meeting our customers’ needs and delivering to their door on time.
-Through our experience we are also able to recommend solutions to best suit our client’s requirements.
+RentaMac prides itself on meeting our customers’ needs and delivering to their door on time.
+Through our experience, we are also able to recommend solutions to best suit our client’s requirements.

 We provide a nationwide service with next day morning delivery which is little different to our competitors based in the big cities.
 Our quoted freight price includes both delivery and collection at the end of the hire – so our service is door to door.

 Since we don’t have big city overheads, we are able to keep our rental rates low.
 So low, that we are the only computer rental company that is not afraid to list our prices on our website.

 We also include GST in all of our pricing, so there are no surprises on the invoice.
 We believe the price we quote should be the actual price you pay.